Andeez123/NVDA-share-analysis/README.md

 - MySQL and MySQL workbench serves as the database and database query tool
 - SQLalchemy connects the python program to the local MySQL database

+## Using this project:
+Run scraper.py, this file uses selenium to scrape the Nvidia stock data, from a set time period.

+Extracted data includes:
+date, opening and closing prices, high and low prices, adjusted closing prices and volume.

+After scraping your desired data, the data can be written to a locally hosted mysql database using connect_db.py

+Reading the data is done similarly using the reading.py file

 ## Future Plans:
 Performing futher stock price analysis on the dataset that I have scraped.
 This project serves as a base for me to explore other quantitative finance related projects, such as a real-time trading bot, algorithmic trading.

+The process of writing data to the database is to be improved as well, the current solution of reading from a csv file of extracted data and writing to the database is inefficient.
+The desired workflow would be to write the data directly to a database after the data has been extracted.